stefanosiano/PowerfulImageView/README.md

 Roadmap
 -------
-Rounded Rectangle has lots of problem with border and solid color...
-Add additional scale types
+Publish new version
-Write Readme
+Rewrite Readme

 Create code diagram?
+Rounded Rectangle has some problem with border (with overlay=false) and solid color (with border)...